World Elder Abuse Awareness Day

 Throughout New Zealand, different groups and organisations take part in various activities to mark the occasion.
 These may include educational workshops, awareness-raising events, and the dissemination of resources to inform the public about the issue.
 Social service providers, care facilities, and related organisations may coordinate efforts to offer support and assistance to older individuals and their families.
 World Elder Abuse Awareness Day is commemorated annually on the 15th of June, providing a regular reminder of the importance of safeguarding the rights and wellbeing of New Zealand's ageing population.

-Facts about World Elder Abuse Awareness Day
+Top 10 Facts for 2026 World Elder Abuse Awareness Day in NZ

 Top things to do in NZ for this observance